Texas salon owners left in 'dark place' despite state reopening other nonessential businesses

 TEXAS STAY-AT-HOME ORDER TO EXPIRE THURSDAY, BUSINESSES TO REOPEN IN PHASES STARTING FRIDAY

 Meanwhile, about 385 miles away along the Gulf Coast, beaches in Port Aransas, Texas, have already reopened Monday just ahead of the busy summer months when tourism brings life into coastal economies.
-Owners of Amelia's Landing Hotel Jay and Mary Honeck said they’re been taking a flood of reservations all week before they can finally start accommodating guests on Friday.
+Owners of Amelia's Landing Hotel Jay and Mary Honeck said they’ve been taking a flood of reservations all week before they can finally start accommodating guests on Friday.

 “Now that we are being allowed a chance to survive by our own government, I think we will concentrate on that for now,” Jay Honeck told Fox News.
 Acknowledging that other business owners feel the stay-at-home order is being lifted too soon, he told KRIS-TV in Corpus Christi, “Everyone's got to have common sense.
 Social distancing still works.
 Wear a mask if it makes you feel more comfortable."